CN

 Procedure

-2. Click on each layer of the OSI model to understand its functions and protocols.
+Click on each layer in the OSI stack to see its specific PDU (Protocol Data Unit) and function.

 Ready to Start?